31st Division (United Kingdom): Oppy Wood

+The medical officer of the 12th (Service) Battalion, East Yorkshire Regiment, conducts a foot inspection in a support trench near Roclincourt, France, 9 January 1918.

 The 31st Division was not committed to the Third Ypres Offensive, which culminated in the dreadful Battle of Passchendaele, possibly because it was not considered to have recovered from its ordeal on the Somme a year before.
 By the beginning of 1918 the BEF was suffering a severe manpower crisis: brigades were reorganised on a three-battalion basis in February, with the surplus men being drafted to bring other units up to strength.
 In the 31st Division, however, this process was even more severe, with the whole of the 94th Brigade disappearing, to be replaced temporarily by the 4th Guards Brigade, and later by a reformed 94th Brigade composed of Yeomanry units recalled from Palestine.

 Ervillers and Ayette

 When the German spring offensive opened on 21 March 1918, 31st Division was in reserve until it was sent up on 23 March; even then the 92nd Brigade remained in reserve at Ervillers, improving the defences.
 Ervillers was attacked on the evening of 24 March, the defence being confused by British troops retreating from the forward defences.
 There was fighting in the village streets, but the next day the combined fire of 92nd Brigade and part of 42nd (East Lancashire) Division stopped the German advance.
 However, events elsewhere meant that the 31st and 42nd Divisions were ordered to retire on the morning of 27 March.
 92 Brigade then defended Ayette aerodrome against repeated attacks until, with both flanks 'in the air', it pulled back to the partly-dug 'Purple Line' in front of Ayette village.
 2nd Lieutenant Basil Horsfall of the 11th East Lancs was awarded a posthumous VC.
 During the night, a composite battalion of troops from the 92nd Brigade's quartermaster details arrived to take over part of the Purple Line.
 The division was relieved on 31 March.